Jeetesh1512/ClimaMaster-weather-app/README.md

 # ClimaMaster-weather-app using REACT
-This app has been developed using React.js fetches its data using openweatherapp API.
+This app has been developed using React.js.
+It fetches its data using openweatherapp API.
 ![image](https://github.com/user-attachments/assets/e88fc358-12cc-49b5-89d0-4c773b7e504b)

 **Features:**\